The Difference Between Fixed Deposit (FD) and Recurring Deposit (RD)

 5. How are the interest earnings taxed for FD and RD?

 The interest earned on both Fixed Deposits and Recurring Deposits is taxable according to your income tax slab.
-The bank will deduct TDS (Tax Deducted at Source) if the interest exceeds a certain threshold, currently set at Rs 40,000 for individuals (Rs 50,000 for senior citizens).
+The bank will deduct TDS (Tax Deducted at Source) if the interest exceeds a certain threshold, currently set at Rs.50,000 for individuals (Rs.1 lakh for senior citizens).
+Please note that this TDS exemption limit is for FY 2025-26.
+For FY2024-25, the TDS exemption limits on FD interest are ₹40,000 for regular citizens and ₹50,000 for senior citizens.

 Latest Blogs